artdevue/Fcache/README.md

 ```
 ## Usage

-Open your Laravel config file config/cache.php and change driver.
+Open your Laravel config file config/cache.php and change driver to fcache.
 ```php
 'driver' => 'fcache',
 ```
 **Note!** All commands are identical to the driver file cache, except *forget*

-To create a directory cache, enough to separate the slash key directory, the file will be the last word.
+To create a directory cache it is enough to separate the slash key directory, the file will be the last word.

 For example, create the key *folder/onesubfolder/onefile*.